tegandbiscuits/PicNameSort/README.md

 PicNameSort is fairly simple to use.
 It depends on Bash, and <a href="http://owl.phy.queensu.ca/~phil/exiftool/">ExifTool</a> being installed.
 For the AppleScript wrapper, ExifTool needs to be installed in the default path\*.
-The ExifTool installer and if it's installed through Homebrew will both be fine.
+The ExifTool installer and installing through Homebrew will both be fine.

 Because it uses Bash, it'll be a bit trickier to get it to work with Windows.